Research

 Since biomedical sensors are getting integrated with the Internet of Things (IoT) systems, IoT security, previously ignored, has now become critical to address.
 The hardware integrated security implementation, code the signal from the start, eliminating the source of threat to your privacy.
 I develop a new use of chaotic circuits as a method of ciphering communication in IoT devices.
 The system is then fabricated in CMOS technology as a single chip.
 Chaotic systems, each with different starting initial conditions, because of the exponential divergence of the nearby trajectories of chaotic systems, may seem surprising to match.
 However, when the two systems are coupled.
 They share a single state, which is provided by the drive system, and can exhibit a phenomenon known as Synchronization of Chaos.

 Electrochemical sensing is a widely used tool to quantify analytes such as glucose and dopamine which are important indicators.
 A real-time electrochemical monitoring system should be small in size, operate on a limited power budget, and show a linear relationship over the required measurement range.
-In this research I developed a pencil drawn paper electrode for glucose detection.
-The discrete low cost (<$2) potentiostat is implemented with a discrete control amplifier and two versions of the current to voltage unit.
-The transimpedance amplifier (TIA) is implemented as discrete module and is compared to a common gate based TIA.
+In this research the focus is on incorporating a flexible electrode design within the integrated circuits to enhance the adaptability of the monitoring system.
+Flexible electrodes not only provide conformal contact with biological tissues but also offer improved comfort for users, making them suitable for wearable and implantable devices, thereby advancing the feasibility and user acceptance of real-time electrochemical monitoring systems for physiological indicators like glucose and dopamine..